gasparian/multiclass-semantic-segmentation/README.md

 ### Unet vs Feature Pyramid Network

-Both UNET and FPN uses the same conception - to use features from the different scales with skip-connections and I'll use really insightful words from the web about the difference between Unet and FPN:
+Both UNET and FPN uses features from the different scales with skip-connections and I'll quote really insightful words from the web about the difference between UNet and FPN:
 ```
 ...
  The main difference is that there is multiple prediction layers: one for each upsampling layer.
  Like the U-Net, the FPN has laterals connection between the bottom-up pyramid (left) and the top-down pyramid (right).
  But, where U-net only copy the features and append them, FPN apply a 1x1 convolution layer before adding them.
  This allows the bottom-up pyramid called “backbone” to be pretty much whatever you want.
  ...
 ```
 Check out [this UNET paper](https://arxiv.org/pdf/1505.04597.pdf), which also gives the idea of separating instances.